roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 07Page 6

+===

- 07Page 6 ****** The Hard Body's Continuing Education Ch.
-07 ****** bydlsloan© "It's a good idea," Ty said.
+"It's a good idea," Ty said.
 "I think you should go for it.
 If you can bring a new product and a new star to Benson Sports Marketing, my guess is Mrs. Benson would sign off on just about anything else and you'd be writing your ticket for a nice career.
 But if it doesn't work, do you have a backup plan?"

  "Sure," Cori grinned.
 "It's the same backup plan I've had for a long time now - - fuck whoever I have to fuck -- the star player, his brother, his agent, his coach -- to get the deal done.
 It's not how I want to do it and, like I said, these guys aren't hurting for pussy, so it might not work on the first try, but it would sooner or later.
 It always does."